 - Finding an Advisor: To aid in finding an advisor, please review the faculty listed on our website to determine a potential fit for your research interests.
 Contact him/her via email, including your research interests and resume.
 If they are available and receptive to becoming your advisor, you may want to schedule an interview with the faculty member to clarify mutual expectations.

-- Once the advisor has agreed to serve as your advisor, the advisor is asked to please send a letter of endorsement (not just a couple of sentences) to include why you would be a good fit for them and why your research topic would be suitable, to the Graduate Office.
+- Once the advisor has agreed to serve as your advisor, the advisor is asked to please provide the prospective applicant with a letter of endorsement (not just a couple of sentences) to include why you would be a good fit for them and why your research topic would be suitable.
+The letter of endorsement is then submitted by the student as part of their application materials.
 (This is an Executive Committee Requirement and could influence your chances of getting into our programs)!

 Prerequisites for Admission